List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure it matches the physical RC book and the seller’s ID.
+1. Check RC details on Parivahan app: Verify the owner name, registration date, fuel type, and insurance status.
+Ensure the ownership chain matches the seller’s claim.

-- Match chassis number: Locate the chassis number (usually under the bonnet, on a doorframe sticker, or etched on the chassis) and ensure it matches the RC book.
+2. Match chassis number: Locate the chassis number (usually under the bonnet, on a door frame sticker, or stamped into the firewall) and ensure it matches the RC book.

-- Perform a cold start test: Arrange to see the car when it hasn’t been run for several hours.
-Listen for any difficulty starting, excessive smoke, or unusual engine noises.
+4. Cold start test: Arrange to visit when the car hasn’t been warmed up.
+Listen for any difficulty starting, excessive smoke, or unusual noises, which can indicate engine issues.

-- Inspect all four tyres: Check for uneven wear, which can indicate alignment issues, suspension problems, or even accident damage.
-Also, look at the tyre date codes.
+5. Check all four tyres: Look for uneven wear, which can indicate alignment issues, suspension problems, or even accident damage.
+Also check the spare tyre.

-- Test AC on max for 5 minutes: Ensure the AC cools effectively and quickly.
-Weak cooling suggests low gas or a compressor issue, which can be an expensive repair (₹5,000-₹15,000).
+7. Test AC on max for 5 minutes: Ensure the AC cools effectively and quickly.
+Weak cooling suggests a compressor issue or low gas, which can be a ₹5,000-15,000 repair.

-- Drive for 15+ minutes: Test acceleration, braking (listen for squealing/grinding), gear shifts (smoothness), and check for steering vibration at speeds above 80 kmph.
+8. Drive for 15+ minutes: Test acceleration, braking (no pulling or excessive noise), gear shifts (smooth for AT, no grinding for MT), and listen for any steering vibration at 80+ kmph.

-- Check undercarriage for rust: Pay close attention to the wheel arches, floor pans, and exhaust system, especially if the car has been used in coastal areas or off-road extensively.
+11. Check undercarriage for rust: Pay close attention to the wheel arches, floor pans, exhaust, and suspension components for any signs of excessive rust, especially if the car has been used for off-roading or near coastal areas.

 Insider Checks

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Invest in a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: Grab a cheap paint thickness gauge (₹500-1,000 online).
 Factory paint on a Jimny is typically 100-130 microns.
-Readings above 200 microns almost certainly mean the panel has been repainted, indicating accident damage.
-If you don’t have a gauge, use a simple fridge magnet—it will stick weaker to repainted surfaces due to extra layers of paint and body filler.
-Crucially, check the ROOF; very few people repaint the roof unless there was a serious rollover or major accident.
-Missing a repainted panel could hide a major accident, impacting structural integrity and resale by ₹50,000-₹1,00,000+.
+Anything above 200 microns means that panel has been repainted, likely due to an accident.
+If you don’t have a gauge, a simple fridge magnet will stick weaker, or not at all, to areas with thick body filler.
+Crucially, check the ROOF – it’s rarely repainted unless there was a major rollover.
+Missing this could mean buying an accident-repaired car, losing ₹50,000-1,50,000 in value.

-THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a four-digit number usually enclosed in an oval (e.g., “2523” means week 25 of 2023).
-If the car is, say, a 2024 model but the tyres are from 2019, they are either old stock or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements due to high usage or damage.
-A full set of new tyres for a Jimny costs ₹28,000-₹40,000, so factor this in if the tyres are old or mismatched.
+THE TYRE DATE CODE CHECK: Look for a 4-digit number in an oval on the tyre sidewall (e.g., “3522” means week 35 of 2022).
+If the car is a 2023 model but the tyres are much older (e.g., 2019), they could be old stock or the car is older than claimed.
+If all four tyres have wildly different dates, it suggests piecemeal replacements due to damage or high mileage, indicating a potential ₹25,000-35,000 immediate cost for new tyres.

 Common Scams to Watch For (India 2026)

-Chassis or Engine Number Tampering: This is rare but serious, often indicating a stolen vehicle or one rebuilt from scrap.
-Always verify that the chassis number etched on the vehicle matches the RC book and the Parivahan app.
-Any signs of grinding or re-stamping on the numbers are a major red flag.
+Chassis or Engine Number Tampering: This is rare but indicates a potentially stolen vehicle or one rebuilt from scrap.
+Verify both the chassis and engine numbers stamped on the car match the RC book and the Parivahan app data exactly.
+Any discrepancy means walking away immediately.

 Seller’s Guide — How to Maximize Your Maruti Suzuki Jimny Resale